katldewitt/data_viz_covid_bart/Narrative_Viz_essay_kdewitt3.md

 ## Scenes

 > What are the scenes of your narrative visualization?
-How are the scenes ordered, and why
+How are the scenes ordered, and why?

 ## Annotations